rozlynboutin/microbiome_helper/16S-tutorial-UNDER-CONSTRUCTION.md

     echo "pick_otus:sortmerna_coverage 0.8" >> clustering_params.txt
     echo "pick_otus:sortmerna_db /home/shared/pick_otu_indexdb_rna/97_otus" >> clustering_params.txt

 We will be using the sortmerna_sumaclust method of OTU picking and subsampling 10% of failed reads for de novo clustering.
 Lowering the "-s" parameter's value will greatly affect running speed.
 Also, we are actually retaining singletons (i.e. OTUs identified by 1 read), which we will then remove in the next step.
 Note that "$PWD" is just a variable that contains your current directory.
-This command takes ~7.8 hours on 4 CPUs.
+This command takes ~7 min with 1 CPU (note you may run into problems if the virtual box isn't using at least 2GB of RAM).

     pick_open_reference_otus.py -i $PWD/combined_fasta/combined_seqs.fna -o $PWD/clustering/ -p $PWD/clustering_params.txt -m sortmerna_sumaclust -s 0.1 -v --min_otu_size 1

 We will now remove low confidence OTUs, i.e. those that are called by a low number of reads.
 It's difficult to choose a hard cut-off for how many reads are needed for an OTU to be confidently called, since of course OTUs are often at low frequency within a community.
 A reasonable approach is to remove any OTU identified by fewer than 0.1% of the reads (0.1% is the estimated amount of bleed through between runs on the Illumina Miseq):

     remove_low_confidence_otus.py -i $PWD/clustering/otu_table_mc1_w_tax_no_pynast_failures.biom -o $PWD/clustering/otu_table_high_conf.biom

+Since we are just doing a test run with a low number of sequences the cut-off is at 1 OTU anyway, but this is an important step with real datasets.

 We can compare the summaries of these two BIOM files: